 The text string morrison@odonata appearing in the window is called the prompt.
 Its presence indicates that the computer is waiting for you type in a command.
+Your prompt will likely be different.

 2 In the Beginning ...

 As we progress, everything will seem unfamiliar, but actually relate very directly to some very familiar things you have seen working with a computer having a GUI.
 We assume you have basic proficiency using some kind of computer such as a Mac or a Windoze box, and we will relate the things you do in Linux to those you do in your usual operating system.